So here is the promised Downtube Nova overview.

 Components:

 Out of the box, the wheels are out of true.
 Lateral true is pretty out of shape but the radial true is something nasty.
 I'll need to get that looked at.
-I checked the spokes and rim tape before I inflated the tube, and everything seemed fine.
-The kampaigns have a light V-tread which, according to Sheldon Brown, are useless on the road.
-On the rear wheel is a 7 speed freewheel.
-More details on that later.

 The shimano shifter is a SIS indexed 7 speed twist grip shifter.
 Coming from a SRAM trigger type shifter on my Monona, I was a bit disappointed by the shifter.
 Don't get me wrong, it shifts just fine. it's just that I'm used to the convenience of not twisting my wrists and trying to count/feel out each detent as I shift.
 That being said, I have had no problems with slippage.
 When going through 3 or 4 gears at a time, there is the expected chain jerk, but nothing more and I never lose power.
 Sometimes it is quite violent and my feel can slip off, but it's worse on my Monona so that is neither here nor there.